Cuba's price-performance hit: Tasting the Quintero Brevas

 Second half: wood, cocoa and a pinch of sweetness

 Once the Quintero Brevas really gets going, it goes one better.
-Wood and cocoa come to the fore, while a pleasant sweetness harmoniously rounds off the aroma.
-The pepper now becomes somewhat more pronounced and, together with the acidity, creates a lively spiciness.
-The strength also remains constant in the second half, which makes for a wonderfully balanced taste experience.
+Wood and cocoa come to the fore, while a pleasant sweetness harmoniously rounds off the flavour.
+The pepper now becomes somewhat more pronounced and, together with the acidity, creates a lively flavour.
+The strength also remains constant in the second half, which makes for a wonderfully balanced flavour experience.
 This shows that Brevas knows exactly how to inspire you.

 Good things take time: The maturing phase